 All other required permits and approvals shall be properly obtained prior to beginning any work.

 Issuance of the Tax Moratorium Certificate

-Additional details are available by reading Ordinance 154, or by contacting the Department of Codes and Regulations.
+Additional details are available by reading Ordinance 154.

 Jefferson County Property Valuation Administrator